9 Progesterone Side Effects You Should Know About

 - The liver is known to metabolize most progesterone hormones.
 But keep in mind, that any additional progesterone, when given to the body, can cause contradictory reactions to people with impaired hepatic functionality or even liver disease.

 - When the ratio of progesterone to estrogen is high, irregular vaginal bleeding can take place and lead to undesired consequences.
 Also, side effects like these make a woman wonder what the real cause for vaginal bleeding must be.
-Rather than brainstorming, worrying and jumping to a conclusion themselves, all women must immediately visit a doctor for safe and correct diagnosis.
+Rather than brainstorming, worrying, and jumping to a conclusion themselves, all women must immediately visit a doctor for a safe and correct diagnosis.

 - When there is an increased concentration of progesterone in the brain, an automatic imbalance of progesterone and estrogen takes place.
 This leads to altered serotonin levels that call for heavy premenstrual symptoms such as depression, crankiness, and extreme mood swings.

 - When progesterone is taken by the mouth, the taste buds immediately lead to the sending of a signal to the brain and a sensation of sedative effects kicks in along with extreme amounts of drowsiness.
 Worst of all, this manner of consuming progesterone has a high chance of inducing cognitive impairment in patients.